 Rule 4112-5-09 | Discrimination against the disabled in institutions of higher education.

 (A) Applicability.
 This rule applies to post-secondary education programs and activities, including post-secondary vocational educational programs and activities as defined in section 4112.022 of the Revised Code.

 (1) Generally.
 Qualified disabled persons shall not be denied admission or be subjected to discrimination in admission or recruitment on the basis of disability at an educational institution covered by Chapter 4112. of the Revised Code.

 (2) Admissions.
 In administering its admission policies, an educational institution:

-(a) May not apply limitations upon the number or proportion of disabled persons who may be admitted;
+(a) May not apply limitations upon the number or proportion of persons with a disability who may be admitted;

-(b) May not make use of any test or criterion for admission that has a disproportionate adverse effect on disabled persons or any class of disabled persons unless:
+(b) May not make use of any test or criterion for admission that has a disproportionate adverse effect on persons with a disability or any class of persons with a disability unless: